alewain/llm-degrad/README.md

 This repository provides a local, reproducible pipeline for applying controlled degradations to LLM weights and generating structured outputs for analysis.

 **Current version:** Configured for Gemma-3-4b-it.
 Easily adaptable to other models, prompts, or target parameters.
+This repository includes content generation with perturbed models; analysis tools coming soon.

 ---